DGP-Studio/Snap.Hutao.Docs/docs/en/features/real-time-notes.md

     - Snap Hutao allows user to forward Realtime Notes data to other applications to reduce account's request to MiHoYo API
     - Input your third party HTTP API endpoint in `Realtime Notes Webhook Url` setting field, and Snap Hutao will forward the raw data through `POST` requests

-## Independent Settings for Accounts
+## Independent Settings for Each Accounts

 - Snap Hutao allows different settings on each Real-time Notes account
 - Hover the cursor over the form of Real-time Notes account that needs to set